num3ric/Cinder-OculusRift/README.md

 Usage
 -----------------
-First, initialize the rift manager in prepareSettings. *Also make sure to disable framerate and msaa 16*!)
+First, initialize the rift manager in prepareSettings. *Also make sure to disable both framerate and msaa 16.*

 ```
 hmd::RiftManager::initialize();